 Employer contribution rates for police and firefighters are established in statute.
 Police employers are required to contribute an amount equal to 19.50% of salary, while firefighter employers are required to contribute 24%.
-In its annual study on the adequacy of contribution rates, ORSC's previous actuary, Milliman, recommended a blending and equalizing of those rates at a weighted average of 21.5%.
+In its 2002 annual study on the adequacy of contribution rates, ORSC's previous actuary, Milliman, recommended a blending and equalizing of those rates at a weighted average of 21.5%.
 Their position was that without equalizing the rates, firefighters are in part subsidizing the benefits of police officers.
-Previous funding plans proposed by OP&F have also proposed equalizing the rates.
+Previous legislation has proposed equalizing the rates.
+The ORSC explicitly recommended that police and fire employer rates be equalized, but does not have a specific rate recommendation or recommendation on how the rate should be determined.